wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.5.1 =
+New CSS padding options for widgets.
+Fixes for CSS margin options.
+Update docs for due to new mfunc support in WP Super Cache.
+If you are using mfunc mode and upgrade to the latest version of WP Super Cache (0.9.9.8) you can now use the faster mod_rewrite mode or PHP mode instead of legacy mode.

 = 0.9.5 =
 New option to add spacing above and below widgets.